benoz11/fixit3160_old/README.md

 When you have made changes and thoroughly tested them locally, stage those changes with `git add .`

-Commit the changes with `git commit -m "A meaningful message`
+Commit the changes with `git commit -m "A meaningful message"`

 push the changes with `git push fixit3160 master`